mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

     params: {
       sources: 'osm',
       'boundary.country': 'USA',
-      layers: 'address'
+      layers: 'address,venue'
     }
   });
   geocoder.addTo(map);
   ```
 2. Save your edits and refresh the browser.
 3. Search for `102 Pike Street` (the first Starbucks) and press Enter.
-Some other addresses you can try include `400 Broad Street` (the Space Needle), `7277 Perimeter Road South` (Boeing Field airport).
+Some other places you can try include `400 Broad Street` (the address of the Space Needle), `Space Needle`, and `University of Washington`.

 ## Workshop summary